 Note: We cannot accommodate adults, other than sponsors, in the residence halls.

 Registrations must be in the Welcome Center office no later than Sept.
 26. Medical release forms must be signed in order for registration to be processed.

 Each participant and sponsor must complete individual registration forms.
 Sponsors for groups (including homeschool groups) should send one check for full payment and all registration forms for their entire group (including non-competing prospective students) in one envelope.

 Payment (less a $25 processing fee) will be refunded only if cancellation is received in the Welcome Center office no later than Sept.
 26. There is no refund for cancellations made after this date.

 All participants should check in on Monday from 12 p.m. to 5 p.m. in the lobby of Rodeheaver Auditorium.
 A required opening meeting for all participants and sponsors will be held at 6:45 p.m. in the Founder’s Memorial Amphitorium.
 Preaching Conference participants will meet again at 8 p.m. in Levinson Hall in the Student Center.

 While On Campus

 What to Wear

-Those planning to participate in art workshops should bring a smock or an old shirt and old slacks.
+Art: Those planning to participate in workshops should bring a smock/old shirt and old pants.